Cookie Run: Cookie Run: India

+Cookie Run: Crumble

+Cookie Run: Crumble is an Idle RPG game released on July 30, 2026, by Devsisters.

+Cookie Run: New World

+Cookie Run: New World was announced on March 20, 2026, as an open-world adventure game for mobile, consoles and PC.
+The game is set to be released in 2029.

 Reception

 The Cookie Run series as a whole has received success domestically and internationally.
 The original OvenBreak was downloaded over 10 million times and was ranked as the most popular free app on the App Store in 20 countries by 2012.
 Cookie Run for LINE has ranked #1 in Thailand and #4 in Taiwan for sales in 2014, while seeing over 2.9 million daily users on Kakao in Korea in 2013.
 Cookie Run: OvenBreak made it in Apple's Best of 2017 for the top 10 most-downloaded free iPhone and iPad games.
 The game was also in the top 20 free iPhone games in 2017 in South East Asia.
 Cookie Run: Kingdom was the Grand Prize winner of the 2021 Korea Game Awards with the Best Game of the Year Award and the Character Award of the Year.
 In Google Play's Best of 2021 for Korea, it was chosen as a winner for Best Game of the Year and User's Choice of 2021.
 In Korea and Thailand, it won Best Competitive; and in Hong Kong and Taiwan, Best Game Changers.
 In 2022, Cookie Run: Kingdom won the Pocket Gamer People's Choice award.
+"Cookie Run: Kingdom" released in the Chinese market in 2023, ranked second on the Chinese Apple App Store popularity rankings about an hour after the official service began.'Cookie Run: Tower of Adventures' won two awards, including '2024 Best Game of the Year' selected by Google Play and the top award in the 'PC Games of the Year' category in 82 countries including Korea and the United States.
+In 2025, the Cookie Run IP was recognized as a brand with over 200 million global users across 243 countries worldwide, and won the ‘2025 Customer Trust Premium Brand Award’ award in the IP Franchise category.